About the Cyber Wales Clusters

 Cyber security clusters are informal networking groups of people and organisations who work in, or have an interest in, cyber security.
 The aims of the Clusters are two-fold:-

-Cluster meetings are held monthly, in both South Wales and North Wales, at a variety of locations and they are free to attend.
+Cluster meetings are held regularly, in both South Wales and North Wales, at a variety of locations and they are free to attend.

 Cyber Wales Clusters